Moral Injury new

 Who is this course suitable for?

-- Any qualified therapist working with distressed or traumatised people
+- Any qualified psychotherapist or counsellor working with distressed or traumatised people

-- Any qualified practitioner in the field of psychiatry, psychology, psychotherapy or counselling
+- Similarly, any qualified practitioner in the field of psychiatry, psychology, psychotherapy or counselling

 - Any qualified health, social care or educational professional (GPs, support workers, teachers etc.) who wishes to understand more about Moral Injury in order that they can signpost and support effectively